SBecraft/aws-bootcamp-cruddur-2023/journal/week1.md

 ```sh
 docker ps
 ```
 - Need to kill container to remove it.
-Can use `--rm` at end of RUN command to kill container right after is run.
+Above, I used `--rm` at in the RUN command to kill container right after is run.

 &NewLine;